cstamas/rrf-demo/README.md

 For this, you need following things:

 * local build of maven-resolver PR https://github.com/apache/maven-resolver/pull/197
-* local build of maven-3.9.x branch (w/ change to use local maven-resolver build)
+* local build of maven-3.9.x PR https://github.com/apache/maven/pull/831
-* deployed the custom Maven build somewhere
+* unpack the custom Maven build somewhere

 After all that above, let's build this nasty project using following commands (assuming you unpacked custom Maven build to ~/tmp/apache-maven-3.9.0-SNAPSHOT directory).
 Observe